 Testing & Diagnosis

 Anyone who is thought to have Fabry disease can have the diagnosis confirmed through laboratory testing.
-This test, called an enzyme assay, measures the amount of alpha-GAL enzyme activity in the blood.
+This test, called an enzyme assay measures the amount of a-galactosidase enzyme activity in the blood.

-Prenatal diagnosis is possible by measuring the a-Gal A activity in tissue or fluid taken from around the foetus.
+Prenatal diagnosis is possible by measuring the a-galactosidase activity in tissue or fluid taken from around the foetus.
 This test may be offered to expectant mothers who have Fabry disease.
 Specialist support and advice are available for such testing.